Supported Charities

 He writes: I am overwhelmed by what God has done.
 To see thousands of lives changed every year is truly wonderful.
 I do believe that God has given us a 21st Century answer to one of the most pressing social needs within society today.
 Jesus met people's needs with love, compassion and practical help.
 Our desire is to simply do the same and watch the miracles unfold

 CAP works with families to get their debt under control, work out their spending budgets, and negotiate with their creditors the terms for manageable repayment.
 CAP aims to share the gospel of Jesus Christ in both word and deed, demonstrating the love of God and giving new hope to those in despair.
+So please pray for:

 - All clients of CAP